CopernicaMarketingSoftware/Documentation/Mailerq/4.4/database-access.md

 ```

 This option tells MailerQ not to check and repair tables, but to drop
 them all and create new ones.
-If you do not want to wa

 ## Multiple MailerQ instances